dfujiwara/dfujiwara.github.io/PITCHME.md

 ## Recent History

-- Nextdoor.com: mobile engineering manager
+Nextdoor.com: mobile engineering manager

-- Muxgram.com: a member of 3 people start up in search of product market fit
+Muxgram.com: a member of 3 people start up in search of product market fit

 ---

-## Enabling a highly effective team
+## Team

 The whole is greater than the sum of its parts